JosephiusX/Yelp-Talk/README.md

         test login again with postman.

         ITS ALIVE!

 accepting authentication tokens

         makdir middleware
         in it touch auth.js

         write middleware auth function
         export auth function

         require that function in user routess
         include auth in routes that need authentication

         requir jsonwebtoken in auth middleware file
         require user model as well

 setting up postman environment

         created talk api environment
         in env setup url variable

         except for the login and create user routes we set auth type to inherit from parent

         edit talk app to have auth type Bearer Token and a token variable {{authToken}}

         in login and create user test we set the value of authToken to be the value of the authentication token from the most recent login.

         login test script:

         if (pm.response.code === 200) {
                 pm.environment.set('authToken', pm.response.json().token)
         }

         Create test script:

         if (pm.response.code === 201) {
                 pm.environment.set('authToken', pm.response.json().token)
         }

 logging out

         add request token to the auth logic for use later

         setup users/logout route

 hiding private data

         in user model file setup getPublicProfile() method use it in the users login route by adding getPublicProfile() to user in the send statement user.getPublcProfile

         OR remove getPubliicPrifile() from the route.
         and rename the method toJSON
         it still works and works for Read Profile as well

 authenticating User endpoints

         remove get /users/:id route

         add auth middleware to delete /users/:id
         change path to /users/me
         instead of req.params.id , req.user._id
         or
         replace the whole try block with : await req.user.remove()
                 res.send(req.user);

         change user patch route to /users/me
         add auth to route

         change instances of user to req.user
         remove if(!user) block

 setting up try catch for my topic routes

       ???????  /topics/:id is returning empty object for some reason
       ********** misspelled topic

       ?????? not sure how to test put /topics/:id

 setting up try catch for my phrase routes

         set up owner on topic schema
         require auth middleware in topic router

 The User/Topic Relationship

         ??????????????? no token shown when user created  probally why auth isint working for anything
         ************ i neglected to generate auth token when i added try catch to create user route - issue resolved

         update send to send the topic : res.status(201).send(topic)

         in topic model add ref to user:
                 ref: 'User'

         add virtual attribute to user schema

-** Need to setup Topic/Phrase Relationship.
+\*\* Need to setup Topic/Phrase Relationship.

-        add a field on a phrase that stores id of topic that created it.
+        add a field on  phrase model that stores id of topic that created it.

+        in the phrase router we change the post /phrase endpoint ?? load in auth middleware and add it to post phrase route

+        change the way a phrase is created

 Authenticating topics endpoints

         add auth to /topics/:id :
                 now users can only lookup tasks that they created

         add auth to get /topics route
                 only read topic if it belongs to logged in user

         add auth to post /topics/:id
                 only update if it belongs to logged in user

         add auth to delete /topics/:id
                 only delete if it belongs to logged in user

 setting up users/register.ejs

         creater get /register route to show the register form on register.ejs

         submit form post register

         changed post /users to /register

                 now I can register in the browser

 setting up login form with route

         made get /users/login route to show login.ejs which has a form that sends { user, token} to verify its working

 cascade delete tasks.

 how to assign a phrase to a selected topic idea

         i will need topicIsSelected() middleware
                 topicIsSelected() {
                         if topic show page is selected
                         set the owner of the phrase to be the topic }

         I will need to setup a topic/phrase one to many relationship.

+        ill need a token to determine weather or not im logged into the the topic im writing a phrase for